18F/identity-pki/doc/compliance/README.md

 Here is a suggested compliance documentation workflow that uses [compliance-trestle](https://github.com/IBM/compliance-trestle):

-- Add a control to the [gitlab profile](./profiles/gitlab/profile.json) that we will satisfy.
+- Add a control to the [Gitlab profile](./profiles/gitlab/profile.json) that we will satisfy.
 - Run `make generate` to have `trestle` generate the corresponding control statement in Markdown.
   - This Markdown file will live in `dist/system-security-plans/gitlab/`.
 - Flesh out implementation detail stubs for that control.